shajra/nix-project/README.md

 When making a new software project, wrangling dependencies can be a chore.
 For instance, Makefiles can call external dependencies that may or may not be on a system.
 The same applies to tools for generating documentation.

-Nix can build and install projects in a way that's precise, repeatable, and guaranteed not to conflict with anything you already have installed in a system.
-Nix pulls down dependencies that aren't on a system.
-And Nix can concurrently provide multiple versions of any dependency without conflicts.
+Nix can build and install projects in a way that's precise, repeatable, and guaranteed not to conflict with anything already installed.
+Nix can even concurrently provide multiple versions of any dependency without conflicts.

 Furthermore, Nix supports building a variety of languages and can provide tooling to integrate them into new packages.
-In many cases, Nix picks up where native tooling stops, layering on top of the tools and techniques we're already familiar with.
+In many cases, Nix picks up where language-specific tooling stops, layering on top of the tools and techniques we're already familiar with.

 All of this makes Nix an attractive tool for managing almost any software project.

 ## Managing dependencies with Nix and Niv<a id="sec-1-2"></a>

 One of the benefits of Nix is that it pins our dependencies to specific versions.
 When they are downloaded, they are parity checked with an explicitly provided hash.
-Each new dependency (or new version of a dependency) requires the specification of a new hash.
-But these hashes can be a chore to maintain when upgrading many dependencies.
+Because each new version of each dependency requires a new hash, maintaining these hashes can be a chore, especially when upgrading many dependencies to their latest versions.

 Fortunately, a tool called [Niv](https://github.com/nmattia/niv) provides a command-line tool `niv` to make upgrading dependencies as simple a single command.

-You could use `niv` directly, but it has some dependencies it expects to be pre-installed.
+You could use `niv` directly, but it has some dependencies it expects to be already installed.
 Although not often a problem, Niv's reliance on preexisting installations isn't in the spirit of Nix.
 We want Nix to download all dependencies for us.
 That's why we're using Nix in the first place.

 The `nix-project` script provided by this project wraps `niv` such that all the dependencies it needs are provided by Nix.
 It can also help scaffold a new project to use all the scripts provided by this project.